ethen8181/ticket-system/webflow/webflow.md

 ![](webflow_files/figure-html/unnamed-chunk-14-1.png)

-- **Note1:** The plot may look quite similar to the plot we did with PageView earlier, which has above four major peaks.
-This is not surprising because first of all people are going through the process of buying tickets and when people are buying the tickets for concerts or shows that are more popular they often need to wait a little longer then usual for the systm to confirm their purchase.
+- **Note1:** The plot may look quite similar to the plot we did with PageView earlier, which has four major peaks.
+This is not surprising because people on site are going through the process of buying tickets and when people are buying the tickets for concerts or shows that are more popular they often need to wait a little longer than usual for the systm to confirm their purchase.
+- **Note2:** The first peak of the Duration Time seems to be extremely high when compared with other peaks, like mentioned before, this may be indicating that there were some problems with the system(e.g. network crashed due to high concurrency).
-- **Note2:** Based on the average Bounce Rate for this site is approximately 26 percent , we can see that there are times where the bounce rate seems to get a little bit out of control.
+- **Note3:** Based on the average Bounce Rate for this site is approximately 26 percent , we can see that there are times where the bounce rate seems to get a little bit out of control.
 Therefore, we should probably look at when exactly did they occurred.

 ```r